beanone/locksmitha/README.md

 - **User info and user listing require authentication (and admin for listing).**
 - **Password reset and verification are optional, depending on config.**

+- **Note:** The `/users/` endpoint is currently accessible to all authenticated users.
+Restriction to users with the "admin" role is planned for a future release, once role-based access control is implemented.

 See [API_UI_INTEGRATION_GUIDE.md](./API_UI_INTEGRATION_GUIDE.md) for request/response examples and integration details.

 ---